jasonhand/video_tools/README.md

 19. **🔪 [Trimmer - Video Trimming Utility](services/trimmer/trimmer_README.md)**: Offers a straightforward method for trimming videos to a specific duration without re-encoding, preserving the original quality.

 20. **🆙 [Upscale - Video Upscaling Utility](services/upscale/upscale_README.md)**: Upscales videos to higher resolutions, incorporating optimal settings for enhanced video and audio quality.

+>**NOTE**: This project is very much under development and likely full of bugs, typos, and issues.